NASA-IMPACT/veda-ui/docs/content/PAGE_OVERRIDES.md

 To adapt the Veda dashboard to the individual needs of you instance, some content/component overrides are provided.
 These overrides allow you to alter certain parts of the application, or inject code without having to fork the UI part of veda.

 There are essentially 2 types of possible overrides:
 - `Content Overrides` - allow you to change the default content of a page.
-Like with the different content types (discoveries, datasets), you'll have access to all [MDX_BLOCK.md](./MDX_BLOCKS.md).
+Like with the different content types (stories, datasets), you'll have access to all [MDX_BLOCK.md](./MDX_BLOCKS.md).
 Depending on the content override you'll also be able to provide some frontmatter variables.
 The name of the override config variable will follow the `<name>Content` scheme.
 - `Component Overrides` - allow you to alter a specific component of the app, by providing new javascript code for it (advanced usage).
 No Mdx Blocks are available.

 > 🍀 Although it is not an override, custom pages are also defined under the `pageOverrides` key.
 See [CUSTOM_PAGES.md](./CUSTOM_PAGES.md) form more information.